clintonboys/clintonboys.com/content/about/index.md

 ### Colophon

-This site is served off Vercel, using Hugo with the Liftoff theme by Will Holmes with some small customisations.
+This site is served off Vercel, using [Hugo](https://gohugo.io/ ) with the [Liftoff](https://github.com/wjh18/hugo-liftoff?tab=readme-ov-file) theme by [Will Holmes](https://github.com/wjh18) Will Holmes with some customisations.